 This class will provide a taste of higher level robotics using the robust, aircraft-grade aluminum TETRIX robotics building system, CAD design (OnShape), basic programming, documentation and teamwork.

 Students will work in small teams to build a functional robot capable of performing various tasks in timed trials.
 Using gaming system-style controllers to drive their robots, they will test their remote driving skills as they navigate through maze-like courses.
-They will also learn how to code a basic program, create a robot and/or custom design using OnShape (a 3D CAD software), and document their work as well as developing teamwork skills.
+They will also learn how to code a basic program, create a robot and/or custom design using OnShape (a 3D CAD software), learn about 3D printing parts and document their work as well as developing teamwork skills.

 It is recommended, but not required, that campers have previous robotics experience.